Geometric and physical interpretation of the action principle: Multiple degrees of freedom

 The counting form must be of rank two as independent degrees of freedom are bi-dimensional (i.e. quantity plus conjugate).
 Given two vectors $\vec{v}$ and $\vec{w}$, these identify a parallelogram in phase space and

 quantifies the number of states over its surface.

 The form $\omega$ will need to be anti-symmetric

 as the parallelogram identified by $\vec{v}$ and $\vec{w}$ in that order will be the same as the one identified by $\vec{w}$ and $\vec{v}$ with opposite orientation.
-The form $\omega$ will also be closed, meaning\footnote{In our notation, $d\Sigma$ represents the infinitesimal surface element of integration, which is the argument of the form.}
+The form $\omega$ will also be closed, meaning

 over all closed contractible surfaces.
+[In our notation, $d\Sigma$ represents the infinitesimal surface element of integration, which is the argument of the form.]
 This stems from \ref{assum_indep}.
 Suppose you take a surface and translate it along another independent variable.
 The count of states cannot depend on the independent variable.
 Therefore if we construct any parallelepiped at equal time, two opposite sides will contain the same number of states with opposite orientation, and therefore the integral of $\omega$ over the whole surface will be zero.
+Those familiar with differential geometry will recognize $\omega$ as the symplectic form of symplectic manifolds and of the symplectic bundles of contact manifolds.

-Since $\omega$ is closed, in every contractible region it can be expressed as the exterior derivative\footnote{We write the exterior derivative as $\partial \omega$ instead of $d \omega$ so that $d$ is only used for infinitesimal line or surface elements.} of a covector $\theta$:
+Since $\omega$ is closed, in every contractible region it can be expressed as the exterior derivative of a covector $\theta$:

-The minus sign is required to match conventions.
+The minus sign is required to match conventions.\footnote{We write the exterior derivative as $\partial \wedge \omega$ instead of $d \omega$ so that $d$ is only used for infinitesimal line or surface elements.}

 The above is the generalization of \ref{sdof_displacement_potential} and it is important to note the differences.
 The exterior derivative takes the place of the curl and it is $\omega$, not $\vec{S}$, that can be expressed in terms of the potential $\theta$.
-Yet, there is an important geometrical relationship we still need to take into account: the direction of the displacement does not contribute new states.
+Yet, there is an important geometric relationship we still need to take into account: the direction of the displacement does not contribute new states.
 Physically, this is a consequence of \ref{assum_detrev}: states cannot be created or disappear over time.
 We have

 Mathematically we say that the displacement vector kills the form; it makes it zero no matter what vector we put on the other side.

 Similarly to the single d.o.f., without loss of generality we can set